Sales Tax on CBD Oil

 Other states like Missouri are quiet on the subject and need more time to determine taxability.

-In Florida, there is an argument to be made that CBD products fall within items listed on the exempt list.
+There is an argument to be made in Florida that CBD products fall within items listed on the exempt list.

 However, there is a strong argument that CBD products fall within the listed items on the general groceries exempt list, specifically as “herbal supplements.”

-The best approach is to call the department of revenue and receive a response in writing as to the taxability of your CBD oil products state by state.
+The best approach is to call the department of revenue and receive a response in writing about the taxability of your CBD oil products state by state.